FREE SHIPPING ON SELECT PRODUCTS OR OVER $99 SPEND SHOP NOW

 Choosing the Right Code

 Selecting the correct ICD-10 code is crucial for both diagnosis and treatment.
 Doctors often rely on a thorough medical history, physical exams, and diagnostic tests like MRI or X-rays to determine the underlying cause of chronic pain and assign the appropriate code.
-Using the wrong code can lead toinsurance issues and may hinder effective treatment planning.
+Using the wrong code can lead to insurance issues and may hinder effective treatment planning.

 Treatment Options for Chronic Pain